 The loan may not be used to repay or refinance a payment, or for expenses such as existing debt or to pay dividends, nor may it be used for distributions purposes or to increase management compensation.

 If I get this emergency loan, can I also benefit from other available support measures?

-To qualify for the emergency loan, your business must not have used the Canada Emergency Business Account (CEBA) or the Aboriginal SME Initiative in response to COVID-19, nor seek assistance from any other financial institution for these same programs.
+To qualify for the emergency loan, your business must not have previously used the Canada Emergency Business Account and will not apply for support under the loan with any other financial institution.